Remove characters from right

 =TEXTLEFT(B3,”@”)

 The function finds the delimiter and removes the unnecessary part of the text.
-TEXTLEFT is one of the effective functions if you are working with delimiters or wildcards in Excel.
+TEXTLEFT is effective if you work with delimiters or wildcards in Excel.

 Remove characters from the right using VALUE